 I’ve teamed up with Urban Eden Farm to host popup sales of my world famous pies & preserves!

-Catch me at their farm stand on certain Saturdays this summer, 9-12 pm.
+Catch me next at their CSA pickup on Tuesday, August 4 from 3:30 to 6 pm.
 2121 S Cherry Street in Spokane.

 I make all my food with super-local, super-fresh ingredients, following recipes from my cookbook Pie School and my upcoming release The Book of Difficult Fruit.

 Quantities are small batch and limited.
 Order in advance by emailing email@example.com.

 I’ll donate 20% of my profits from this Pie Stand to the scholarship fund for Quillisascut Farm School for Chefs of Color, a workshop designed for communities of color that helps bridge gaps in education around food and farming theory and practices.

 August menu – pick up August 4